- Sometimes, you can't find a scanned document on your PC because it's stored in an unknown location.

 You must be wondering where do scanned documents go?
 It can be highly annoying not to be able to find your newly scanned documents on your hard drive.

-It can be extremely annoying to not be able to find your newly scanned documents on your hard-drive.
-Whether you need to access the documents to verify if the scan was completed successfully, or you need to extract information from those files, the location of these documents can vary.
+Whether you need to access the documents to verify if the scan was completed successfully or if you need to extract information from those files, the location of these documents can vary.

-The storage location of your scanned files will depend on the software you use to scan your documents, and also the settings of your software.
+Note that the storage location of your scanned files will depend on the software you use to scan your documents and your software’s settings.

 How do I find scanned documents on my computer?

-- Click on Cortana search button in your Taskbar, and search for Scan.
+- Click on the Cortana search button in your Taskbar, and search for Scan.

 - Choose the Scan application by clicking on it.

-- Inside the settings window, you will be able to choose the scanner hardware you want to use, select the source, and you can also set the save location of your scanned files.
-You can choose to keep the same location but note the link address, or change the location entirely.
+- Lastly, choose the scanner hardware you want to use, select the source, and set the save location of your scanned files.

 Note: It is worth mentioning that depending on the scanner you’re using, you might have specialized software installed on your PC.
-If you have any issues finding your files by the above-mentioned method, it is recommended that you have a look inside the original software of your scanner as well.
+If you have any issues finding your files using this method, look inside your scanner’s original software.

-Please feel free to let us know in the comment section below if this fix helped you.
+Lastly, in the comment section below, please let us know if this fix helped you.